hellkonig/dotfiles/README.md

 The whole setup is managed by GNU Stow which is perfectly set up to manage dotfiles, I can't believe I didn't run into it sooner.
 I used this [explaination](http://brandon.invergo.net/news/2012-05-26-using-gnu-stow-to-manage-your-dotfiles.html) as a guide.
 I would havily reccommend the GNU Stow method for dotfile management.

+This is a branch for my desktop.
+New images to come.

 # images